backdrop-contrib/date_ical/README.txt

 libraries are cached, and you may see confusing behavior from Date iCal if the iCalcreator library gets cached at a bad time.

 To confirm that iCalcreator is installed correctly, log in to your Drupal site and navigate to the admin/reports/status page.
 If the row titled "Date iCal" is green, Date iCal is ready to go.
 If it's red, the iCalcreator library is not properly installed.
 If it's missing, you'll need to enable Date iCal and then come back to this page.

+EXPORTING AN ICAL FEED USING Views
+There are two plugins that export iCal feeds.
+You can use either one, though the iCal Fields plugin is a bit more versatile.

-HOW TO CREATE AN ICAL FEED (using the iCal Entities plugin)
+HOW TO EXPORT AN ICAL FEED USING THE iCal Entities PLUGIN

 1. Go to the Manage Display page for the content type you want to export in an iCal feed.
 On the "Default" tab, check the box for "iCal" in the section